kalkins/bottle-deposit/README.md

 ## Running the code

 Start the backend with the command `./gradlew :server:run`.
+An experimental WebAssembly GUI is available at `http://localhost:12001/`.

-Start the native GUI with the command `./gradlew :composeApp:run`.
+Start the desktop GUI with the command `./gradlew :composeApp:run`.

-Start the web GUI with the command `./gradlew :composeApp:wasmJsBrowserRun`.
-A URL to the GUI will be printed when it's ready.
-This is a work-in-progress, and will probably not function correctly.